Mallorca Airport Transfers to Alaró

 Alcudia is one of the beaches you can get to fairly easily from Alaró.
 Its wonderful stretch of golden sand, which begins at the port and marina of Alcudia, is busy, vibrant and full of attractions, and carries on south past the virgin landscape of the Albufera Nature Reserve onto the pristine sandy swathes of Playa de Muro and then on to Can Picafort.

-There are 2 main wine regions on the island; Pla i Llevant and Binnissalem, both with D.O. denominations and located in the fertile foothills of the two island mountain ranges, the Serra de Llevant and the Serra de Tramuntana.
+There are 2 main wine regions on the island; Pla i Llevant and Binissalem, both with D.O. denominations and located in the fertile foothills of the two island mountain ranges, the Serra de Llevant and the Serra de Tramuntana.

-Alaró is located in the foothills of the Tramuntana mountains, a short drive from the most important winneries and vineyards on the island and the ideal place to stop off for wine tasting in Mallorca.
+Alaró is located in the foothills of the Tramuntana mountains, a short drive from the most important wineries and vineyards on the island and the ideal place to stop off for wine tasting in Mallorca.

 Perched on the hillside and commanding spectacular views over the mountains, Bodega Castell Miquel is Alaró’s main winery, and like most wineries on the island, you can stop off, visit the vineyards and enjoy wine tasting and tapas in the courtyard.
 An excellent way to spend the day.